awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/edit-dataset-remove-images.md

 ## Removing images from a dataset \(Console\)<a name="edit-dataset-remove-images-console"></a>

-Use the folllowing procedure to remove images from a dataset with the Amazon Lookout for Vision console\.
+Use the following procedure to remove images from a dataset with the Amazon Lookout for Vision console\.

 **To remove images from a dataset \(console\)**